satyabrata860/dev.resume/README.md

 - Your data never leaves your device

 > Disclaimer: In order to enhance the vision and usage, we are shadowing our user's interactions.
 This is solely performed to serve you better

-Learn more about our design in the [*E-Resume — Build a professional resume: Design case study* Medium post.](https://uxplanet.org/e-resume-build-a-professional-resume-design-case-study-3dc02a6359ea)